Svitavka: Course

 The Svitavka originates in Jonsdorf in Germany and then continues in the Czech Republic through the territories of Mařenice, Krompach, Kunratice u Cvikova, Cvikov, Velenice, Zákupy and Česká Lípa.

 Nature

 The upper course of the Svitavka is located in the protected landscape area of Lužické hory.
 The mouth of the river is located in the protected landscape area of Kokořínsko – Máchův kraj.

-According to a 2016 study, nine species of aquatic of water molluscs (four species of gastropods and five species of bivalves) occur in the river.
+According to a 2016 study, nine species of aquatic water molluscs (four species of gastropods and five species of bivalves) occur in the river.
 Notable is the population of Pisidium amnicum and Pisidium tenuilineatum, which are endangered species within the Czech Republic.
 Their presence is an indicator of clean water.